mehulmayavanshi278/SuperSol/docs/getting-started/overview.md

 sidebar_position: 1
 ---

-# Getting Started with Router Protocol
+# Getting Started with SuperSol

-Welcome to Router Protocol!
+Welcome to SuperSol!
 This guide will help you understand how to get started with our cross-chain infrastructure.

 ## Overview

-Router Protocol is a blockchain infrastructure that enables cross-chain communication.
+SuperSol is a blockchain infrastructure that enables cross-chain communication.
 It is designed to bridge the gap between various blockchains, allowing for seamless transfer of assets and information.

 ## Use Cases

-Here are some common use cases for Router Protocol:
+Here are some common use cases for SuperSol:

 - **Cross-Chain Token Transfers**: Transfer tokens across different blockchains.
 - **Cross-Chain dApps**: Build decentralized applications that work across multiple blockchains.